 Since Surviving R. Kelly premiered on the Lifetime channel in the US this January, the six-part series has taken these stories of survival to 24.5 million viewers, revealing the compounding factors that have contributed to this culture of silence and paving the way for significant change.

-In this exclusive session at AIDC, Tamra speaks with award-winning journalist and champion of the Australian #MeToo movement, Tracey Spicer, about the ingrained misogyny in the R&B and hip hop game, celebrity power and privilege and, of course, race politics.
+In this exclusive session at AIDC, Tamra speaks with award-winning journalist and champion of the Australian #MeToo movement, Tracey Spicer AM, about the ingrained misogyny in the R&B and hip hop game, celebrity power and privilege and, of course, race politics.

 This session contains graphic content and is restricted to 18+